benbongalon/ros_arduino_bridge/README.md

 **NOTE:** Before trying these commands, set the Serial Monitor baudrate to 57600 and the line terminator to "Carriage return" or "Both NL & CR" using the two pulldown menus on the lower right of the Serial Monitor window.

-The list of commands can be found in the file commands.h.
+The list of commands can be found in the file *commands.h*.
 The current list includes:

 <pre>
 #define ANALOG_READ    'a'